-Overall challenges: The actions were new for the 22-23 LCAP which required consistency in district level administration and key leadership to ensure the vision and message of intent and outcomes are conveyed adequately.
-The district has experienced district level administration and key leadership vacancies which impacted the district's ability to implement this goal as planned.
+Overall challenges: The actions are new for the 22-23 LCAP which requires consistency in district level administration and key leadership to ensure the vision and message of intent and outcomes are conveyed adequately.
+The district has experienced district level administration and key leadership vacancies that resulted that may have contributed to the lower attainable progress.